R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 and throw an exception.

 !!! tip
-    Make sure to cache the `PostOffice` instances you create such there's only one instance per (destination public key, sender private key, topic) triple.
+    Make sure there's only one `PostOffice` instance per (destination public key, sender private key, topic) triple.
     This can be done very easily in Kotlin by using a data class with these three properties as a key to a `HashMap`.
     The same can be done in Java except it will be slightly more verbose as you will need to override the `equals` and `hashCode`methods of your key class.
 Modern IDEs let you do this very quickly.

 In more complex apps it might be smart to use the topic in more complex ways, like how a web app can use the URL to